HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Additional Details of Methodology

-\myparagraph{Affordance prediction diffusion model (APDM).} The affordance prediction diffusion model comprises eight Transformer layers for the encoder with a PointNet++~\cite{qi2017pointnet++} to encode the object's point clouds.
+\myparagraph{Model architecture.} The affordance prediction diffusion model comprises eight Transformer layers for the encoder with a PointNet++~\citep{qi2017pointnet++} to encode the object's point clouds.
 The training objective of this diffusion model is also based on reconstruction loss

 where $\boldsymbol y_0$ is the ground-truth affordance data. $ \boldsymbol p$ and $\boldsymbol d$ denote object point cloud and text description (prompt), respectively. $A_{\theta}$ represents the affordance prediction diffusion model.